 Benthic organisms in the spill area were reported affected some ten years after the spill.

-Oil spills, a type of marine pollution characterized as sea-based pollution, receive attention because of the immediate economic and ecological damage they inflict on surrounding communities.
-Research about the Prestige oil spill contributes to our understanding of short and long term ecological problems associated with large scale oil spills.
+Research about the Prestige oil spill also contributes to our understanding of short and long term ecological problems associated with large scale oil spills.

 On November 13, 2002, the oil tanker tanker Prestige sunk off the coast of Northwest Spain, spilling 64,000 tons of oil that affected French and Spanish coastal regions.